stefmsft/SurfUtil/README.md

 # Introduction

 **SurfUtil** or *Surface Utilities* is a set of tools that eases the management of Surface Tablets.
-In its first version the focus is put on the generation of bootable installation USB keys specific to each Surface model.
+In its first version the focus is set on the generation of bootable installation USB keys specific to each Surface model.

 # Description

-The core part is held inside of a module (SurfUtil.psm1) Then you'll find a set of little script functions dedicated to spécific actions
+The core part is held inside of a module (SurfUtil.psm1) Then you'll find a set of little script functions dedicated to spécific actions.
+This is those function that most poeple will use and I'm going to detail then below.

-- Drivers related functions
+## Drivers related functions

-  The goal is to check the donwload driver web site ( [http://aka.ms/surfacedrivers](http://aka.ms/surfacedrivers) ) for more up to date version of a driver set and gather it to a local repository of reference.
+  The goal here is to check Microsoft donwload driver web site ( [http://aka.ms/surfacedrivers](http://aka.ms/surfacedrivers) ) for the latest version of a driver set and gather it to a local repository if missing.
+  A driver set is a msi file regularly pushed online containing the cumulative updated drivers and firmware for a surface model.

-  By default the Repository directory is named .\Repo and have the following structure :
+  By default the local repository directory is named ".\Repo" and have the following structure :
-    * .\Repo
++ .\Repo
-      * *Surface model*
-        * *Targeted OS Version*
+  + Surface model
+    + Targeted OS Version

-  Two functions are available :
+Two functions are available in this field:

-  .
-UdateRepo.ps1
++ UdateRepo.ps1
 It gathers all the Surface Models listed in the ModelsDB.XML file and verifies if we have locally (under .\Repo by default) the latest version of the Surface driver set available online.

-      Note, that for a Surface Model, you can have multiple "latest driver set" because some are publish explicitly for a minimun version of the OS present on the Surface.
+>_Note, that for some Surface Model, you can have multiple "latest driver set" because some are published explicitly for a minimun version of the Targeted OS._

-  .
-UdateMySurface.ps1
++ UdateMySurface.ps1
 When ran on a Surface Tablet, it gathers the device info (model, OS version, ... ) so it can verifies if we have latest drivers set locally and if not, it gather it and apply it to your Surface.
 This is equivalent of forcing a download from WU or checking online if a new driver set msi is available to apply.
 You can do this in a one line of powershell command and even can think of creating a scheduled job to make regular check on your behalf.

-- BMR Master related functions
+## Bare Metal Recovery Master functions

-    The goal of those functions (only one for now but more will come) is to generate an bootable USB key to achieve actions like reinstalling a slipstreamed version (OS+Driver Set) targeted to a specific version of Windows 10 (see below).
+  The goal of those functions (only one for now but more will come) is to generate an bootable USB key to achieve actions like reinstalling a slipstreamed version (OS+Driver Set) targeted to a specific version of Windows 10 (see below)

-    .
-MakeBMR.ps1
+  + MakeBMR.ps1
 As described above, this will allow you the generate an bootable USB Key for a model of Surface.
-This key will allow you you to reinstal the machine in arround 20 min. *TargetedOSVersion*
+This key will allow  you to reinstal the machine in arround 20 min.

 Two important prerequisit
-    - You need to provide the letter of the key you inserted in your machine.
-This qu
+- You need to provide the letter of the USB key you inserted in your machine.
-    - The function script need to find an ISO holding the targeted version of the OS.
-It will search this in the .\iso subdirectory using a search filter such as "windows_10*_TargetedOSVersion*" where *TargetedOSVersion* can be one of the listed version below.
+- The function expect to find an ISO holding the targeted version of the OS in the .\iso subdirectory.
+  - The script use the string __*"\*windows_10\*_TargetedOSVersion\*"*__ as a search filter.
-    For instance is my **.\iso** directory hold the file *en_windows_10_business_editions_version_1803_updated_march_2018_x64_dvd_12063333.iso* freshly download from msdn for instance, the script will be happy.
+    - For instance if my **.\iso** directory holds the file *en_windows_10_business_editions_version_1803_updated_march_2018_x64_dvd_12063333.iso* freshly download from msdn for instance, the script will be happy to generate USB keys with 1803 as a targeted OS Version.
-    Note also that the iso have to held at least one *Pro Sku*.
-This might be configurable in the future.
+    >Note also that the iso have to held at least one *Windows 10 Pro Sku* distribution.
+This restriction might change in the future.

-    So for example, if you wish to generate an bootable Bare Metal Recovery key on Windows 10 1803 for your Surface Pro 3 you just have to use the following command :
+So for example, if you wish to generate an bootable Bare Metal Recovery key based on Windows 10 1803 for your Surface Pro 3 you just have to use the following command :

       .\MakeBMR -Drive D -SurfaceModel "Surface Pro3" -WindowsVersion 1803

-    Where D is the letter holding my 8Go USB Key
++ Where D is the letter holding my 8Go USB Key
-    You can add also the *-MkISO $true* parameter to generate an ISO copy of your key for future reuse.
++ You can add also the *-MkISO $true* parameter to generate an ISO copy of your key for future reuse.

-    There is no magic in the tool, It gather the required OS file from the iso, it gather the latest driver from the net, it mix that and optimize the ruslting size so the key held the minimun required data to be functional.
-The result is an optimized slipstreams version of a Windows installation key dedicated to the Surface Model requested.
+Keep in mind that there is no magic in the tool, It just gathers the required OS file from the iso then gathers the latest driver from the net finaly it mixes that and optimizes the resulting media size.
+It also do the spliting of wim files when needed.
+The result is an optimized slipstreamed version of a Windows installation key dedicated to the Surface Model requested.

     Here is the output of the command expected